• CONTACT US

 • Grade 2: There is a partial tear in the ligament, with prolonged pain and swelling.

 However, if your sprain falls into Grades 2 or 3, your treatment and recovery will be more complicated.
-You will probably need a removable plastic device such as a cast boot to provide support for a Grade 2 sprain.
-Grade 3 sprain treatment may require a short leg cast for 2-3 weeks.
+You may need bracing or immobilization with a Grade 2 or 3 sprain.
+Grade 3 sprain treatment may require a short leg cast for two to three weeks.

-Regardless of the grade, your doctor will recommend taking ibuprofen, naproxen, or acetaminophen to reduce pain.
-Your doctor will also suggest using a treatment plan called R.I.C.E. to decrease swelling and protect the ligaments from further injury.
-RICE stands for Rest, Ice, Compression, and Elevate.
+Regardless of the grade, your doctor may recommend taking ibuprofen, naproxen, or acetaminophen to reduce pain.
+Your doctor will also suggest using a sprained ankle self-care treatment plan called the RICE method to decrease swelling and protect the ligaments from further injury.
+RICE stands for rest, ice, compression, and elevate:

-• Rest your ankle by not walking on it.
+• Rest your ankle by reducing walking on it.

-• Ice your ankle to reduce swelling during the first 48-72 hours (use an icepack for 10 – 20 minutes every 1 to 2 hours during the day).
+• Ice your ankle to reduce swelling during the first 48-72 hours (use an ice pack for 10-20 minutes every one to two hours during the day).

 • Compression used during the first 24 to 36 hours with an elastic wrap will help depress swelling and support the ankle.